-BERMT plan provisions and contribution requirements are established by and may be amended by the BERMT board.
+BERMT plan provisions and contribution requirements are establish by and may be amended by the BERMT board.

-The trust is controlled by the seven voting members from the various employee associations appointed to three year terms.
-The City appoints an eighth member to the board, but that member is non-voting.
-Investments are determined by the BERMT plan trustees, and are governed by the Employee Retirement Income Security Act of 1974 (ERISA) provisions.
+The trust is controlled by the seven voting members from the varie employee associations appointed to three year terms.
+The C appoints an eighth member to the board, but that member is no voting.
+Investments are determined by the BERMT plan truste and are governed by the Employee Retirement Income Security / of 1974 (ERISA) provisions.

-Eligibility for benefits require that members are retired from the City, and have reached age 58 with a minimum of 5 years of contributions into the plan.
-The benefit ranges from

-\$150.00 to \$630.00 in reimbursements per month based on number of contributions for eligible medical expenses.
-For the fiscal year 2021-22, the City contributed \$1,373 to BERMT.
-BERMT is not subject to GASB 75 reporting.
+Eligibility for benefits require that members are retired from the C and have reached age 58 with a minimum of 5 years of contribution into the plan.
+The benefit ranges from \$150.00 to \$630.00 reimbursements per month based on number of contributions eligible medical expenses.
+For the fiscal year 2021-22, the C contributed \$1,373 to BERMT.
+BERMT is not subject to GASB reporting.